 The modern seafood industry is as massively scaled and globally integrated a production line as any other.
 8 billion people can’t be fed on mere romanticism.
 Huge armies of trawlers roam the seas, gobbling up fish by the ton.
 Most stay out at sea for weeks upon weeks, storing their catch frozen en masse and in situ.

 For example, virtually all hamachi in the US is farmed and frozen in Japan before ever reaching American shores.
 Every restaurant relies on pre-preprared eel while the same is true of octopus for the most part.
-Soft shell crab is harvested only once per year, when the crabs are molting, then frozen for distribution year round.
+Soft shell crab is harvested only once per year, when the crabs are molting, then frozen for distribution year-round.
 That sushi restaurant you frequent that guarantees never frozen sushi, they’re confused at best, outright lying to you at worst.

 Of course, I don’t expect you to take my word for it.
 After all, I’m nothing but another Utah rube who wouldn’t know their escolar from their elbow.
-Don’t take my word for it though, lets talk to some experts.
+Don’t take my word for it though, let’s talk to some experts.

 To get to the heart of the matter, Peggi Ince-Whiting was my first port of call.
-Whiting currently heads up the sushi bar at Kyoto, one of Utah’s most long lived restaurants, famous for its authentic take on Japanese cuisine.
-Before her current position Whiting ran the nationally recognized Ichiban sushi in Park City, the fast casual Hayai Sushi and also had a stint at local seafood distributor Fog River Farms.
+Whiting currently heads up the sushi bar at Kyoto, one of Utah’s most long-lived restaurants, famous for its authentic take on Japanese cuisine.
+Before her current position, Whiting ran the nationally recognized Ichiban sushi in Park City, the fast-casual Hayai Sushi, and also had a stint at local seafood distributor Fog River Farms.

 Lest there be any debate that Whiting’s opinion doesn’t deliver serious import, her credentials are impeccable.
 Whiting formally honed her craft in Tokyo, under the tutelage of sushi master Inou at Hama Sushi, a Registered National Treasure at the time.
-Yes that’s a thing.
+Yes, that’s a thing.

-I sat down and talked with Whiting about her experience in what was surely a tough environment, “Well, there was just six of us at the time”, Whiting explains of female sushi chefs in training.
+I sat down and talked with Whiting about her experience in what was surely a tough environment, “Well, there were just six of us at the time”, Whiting explains of female sushi chefs in training.
 “In Tokyo huh, wow, that must have been tough”, I counter.
 “No, Japan, full stop”, she corrects.
 Let there be little doubt of Whiting’s pedigree, cutting her teeth in arguably one of the toughest arenas and times.

 Whiting finishes, “we will always have a mixture of fresh and frozen products in sushi.
-Having some of the products frozen immediately actually preserves the freshness rather being ‘tired’ from traveling.”
+Having some of the products frozen immediately actually preserves the freshness rather than being ‘tired’ from traveling.”

 Chill Out